mobvoi/ticdesign/_en/doc/index.md

 </ticwear.design.widget.CoordinatorLayout>
 ```

-Through a variety of effects, this layout to achieve the fast into the title (page scrolling to the bottom after the drop-down, the title appears immediately, without rolling to the top), and stretch rebound effect (after page scrolling to the top, continue the drop-down, title with rolling operation is widening, let go after snap back).
+By incorporating a variety of effects, this layout achieves the fast into the Appbar (page is scrolled to the bottom then drop down, the Appbar appears immediately, without having to scroll to the top only appeared), and stretchs the rebound effect (scroll to the top of the page, continue the drop-down, the Appbar will be widened with the rolling operation, then let go , and be rebound).

-`Tic_layout_XXX`, similar to `android:layout_XXX`, reveals the layout behavior of View in parent, which is irrelevant to the content.
+`Tic_layout_XXX`, is similar to `android:layout_XXX`, reveals the layout behavior of View in parent, which is irrelevant to the content.
 The attributes that do not start with `tic_layout_` are the actual attributes of View.
 Here is an elaborate explanation of those attributes:

 * `app:tic_overScrollEffect` assigns the effect when the page content is scrolled to the end.
-When `CoordinatorLayout’s` subelement fails to consume the nested scroll event, it will trigger the effect defined here.
-Currently, it merely supports `none` and `bounce` effect.
+When `CoordinatorLayout’s` subelement fails to consume the nested scroll event, and it will trigger the effect defined here.
+Currently, it merely supports `none` and `bounce` effect(overscroll bounce).
-* `app:tic_layout_scrollFlags` assigns the corresponding action as the headline scrolls, with a combination of various actions based on needs.
+* `app:tic_layout_scrollFlags` assigns the corresponding action as the Appbar scrolls, with a combination of various actions based on needs.
-* `app:tic_layout_scrollResistanceFactor` assigns the fold change of overall height when the tagline stretches.
-When the fold change is 1, corresponding header height change and rolling distance with no damping effect.
+* `app:tic_layout_scrollResistanceFactor` assigns the fold change of overall height when the Appbar stretches.
+When the fold change is 1, corresponding the Appbar height change and rolling distance with no damping effect.
 As the fold change gets closer to 0, the damping effect becomes greater along with smaller changes in height.
 * `app:tic_scaleFactor` assigns the text scaleFactor.
 When scaleFactor is 1, the text will be aligned with the size of textView through geometric scaling.
 The scaling effect gets less and less obvious as the scaleFactor gradually reaches zero.
-Details you can refer to [scale-textview](#scale-textview).
+Please refer to the details [scale-textview](#scale-textview).

 ## <a name="support-tickle"></a>Support for Tickle {#support-tickle}

-By enabling `SidePanelEventTarget` or `SidePanelGestureTarget`, developers can easily add support for Tickle for their self-defined view.
+By achieving `SidePanelEventTarget` or `SidePanelGestureTarget`, developers can easily add support for Tickle for their self-defined view.

 `SidePanelEventTarget` interface contains a function for basic events.
-Similar to the touch event, Tickle also includes the following processing steps:
+Similar to the touch event.
+Tickle also includes the following processing steps:

-1. `DispatchTouchSidePanelEvent`: In the dispatch step, decide whether to use the current view to process Tickle event, or dispatch it.
+1. `DispatchTouchSidePanelEvent`: In the dispatch step, it decides whether to use the current view to process Tickle event, or dispatch it.
-2. `onTouchSidePanel`: Decide if the current view will process Tickle
+2. `onTouchSidePanel`: It decides if the current view will process Tickle
-3. `SidePanelGestureTarget`: Contains common Tickle gestures, such as single click, double click，long click, scroll, and so on.
-If these is no `SidePanelEventTarget` to process Tickle event，the tickle event will be viewed as Tickle gesture and be dispatched for the `SidePanelGestureTarget` for further processing.
+3. `SidePanelGestureTarget`: It packages common Tickle gestures, such as single click, double click，long click, scroll, and so on.
+If these is no `SidePanelEventTarget` to process Tickle event，the tickle event will be packaged as Tickle gesture and be dispatched for the `SidePanelGestureTarget` for further processing.

-Details you can refer to [Tickle API](http://developer.ticwear.com/doc/tickle-api)。
+Please refer to the details [Tickle API](http://developer.ticwear.com/doc/tickle-api)。

 ### <a name="ticklable-RV"></a> RecyclerView for supporting Tickle interaction {#ticklable-RV}

 `TickableRecyclerView` expands `RecyclerView` to support the interaction ways in Tickle.
 You can assign a normal [`LayoutManager`][android-LM] for it.
 Then, the gesture of touch is no difference as the `RecyclerView` expect that it forwards the Tickle event.
 The tickle gesture equals to touching the right side of View. `TickableRecyclerView` can support Tickle when it combines with common `LayoutManager`.

-Through `TicklableLayoutManager`, you can achieve the customized [`LayoutManager`][android-LM] for Tickle.
+Implementing `TicklableLayoutManager` interface, you can achieve the customized [`LayoutManager`][android-LM] for Tickle.
 For more information, you can see how `FocusableLinearLayoutManager` is realized.

-We have a special design for `TickableRecyclerView` so that it can work smoothly with `AppBarLayout`, and when it focuses, it can better realize various effects of TitleBar.
+We have a special design for `TickableRecyclerView` so that it can work smoothly with `AppBarLayout`, and when it focuses, it can better realize multiple effects of TitleBar.
 You can read more about it in the `TickableRecyclerViewBehavior` code in the source code.

 To make it easier for developers, we have developed a series of Adapter to cater to specific needs quickly: